NERDDISCO/nerddis.co/content/svg-how-to-create-and-use-vector-graphics-on-the-web.md

   tags: ""
 ---

-# SVG - How to create & use vector graphics on the web

 ![](/img/20120929_NERDDISCO_svg_logo.svg)

 The web is full of images and most of them are raster graphics like jpeg, png or gif.
 Those formats are fixed in width / height and don't look good when heavily resized.
 Not even think about high resolution displays...